chef-boneyard/chef-web-docs-2016/includes_chef_dk/includes_chef_dk_tools_main.rst

    * - |chef client|
      - The agent that runs |chef|.
    * - |chef vault|
      - Use to encrypt data bag items using the public keys of a list of nodes.
-This allows only those odes to decrypt the encrypted values.
+This allows only those nodes to decrypt the encrypted values.
    * - |chef spec|
      - A unit testing framework that tests resources locally.
    * - |fauxhai|